lebao3105/gnome-shell-3.78/README.md

 4.Log out then log in back to see changes.

 ## Try GNOME 3.78's theme without installing
+> Note: On GNOME 40+ environment you will get a bad dash if you use this project.
 Try to use SCSS program to compile gnome-shell.scss on ```data/theme```.
 Then install it as a shell theme.

 ## My GNOME is broken!
 What I need to do now?